stroblme/hqsp-stqft-data/README.md

-# Data Repository for HQSP Project
+# Data Repository for HQSP STQFT Project

 Data from experiments of the Hybrid Quantum Speech Processing (HQSP) Project.